woolfel/createmlbench/README.md

 # Create ML Benchmark

-I wanted to benchmark Apple's M1 Macbook Air to the new 2021 M1 Max Macbook Pro.
-This Create ML benchmark uses a simple project to measure the training time with different dataset and batch size settings.
+I created this CreateML project to benchmark Apple's M1 Macbook Air and 2021 M1 Max Macbook Pro.
+The project uses the object detection model with a simple dataset I created on roboflow.
+This isn't meant to produce a useful model.
+The main purpose is to measure the performance of macbooks with different dataset and batch sizes.
+I have several NVidia video cards for doing ML training, but these days the cards are over priced due to supply shortage.

+The cost of a high end RTX 3090 24G is around $3000.00 on newegg (Nov/2021).
+This makes the M1 Max macbook an interesting alternative for light weight experiments.

 ## Roboflow Project